Graffersid Blogs

 • BDD offers the use of shared language that enhances communication.

 If we talk about overall work, BDD’s work and approach can be divided into two different parts.
 The first one is the practice of using examples written in ubiquitous language to illustrate behavior.
-The second part is the usage of examples on the basis of automated tests.
+The second part is the usage of examples based on automated tests.
 So, in addition to ensuring proper functionality of the user, BDD also provides proper working of the systems as defined by the business through its projected lifespan.

 A behavior-driven development framework ensures that business values and user requirements never come second.